-The data used in this analysis was recorded by the Belle experiment from the annihilation of 8\gev electrons with 3.5\gev positrons at the KEKB collider~\cite{Akai:2001pf}.
+The data used in this analysis was recorded by the Belle experiment from the collision of 8~\gev electrons with 3.5~\gev positrons at the KEKB collider~\cite{Akai:2001pf}.
 The Belle detector, a large-solid-angle magnetic spectrometer, is described in detail elsewhere~\cite{Belle:2000cnh}.
-Outward from the beam pipe placed at a radius of 1.5\cm~\cite{Abe:2004ma}, it consists of a four-layer silicon vertex detector (SVD), a 50-layer central drift chamber (CDC), an array of aerogel threshold Cerenkov counters (ACC), a barrel-like arrangement of time-of-flight scintillation counters, and an electromagnetic calorimeter comprised of CsI(Tl) crystals (ECL), all located inside a superconducting solenoid coil that provides a 1.5 T magnetic field.
+Outward from 15~\mm radius beam pipe~\cite{Abe:2004ma}, it consists of a four-layer silicon vertex detector (SVD), a 50-layer central drift chamber (CDC), an array of aerogel threshold Cherenkov counters (ACC), a barrel-like arrangement of time-of-flight scintillation counters, and an electromagnetic calorimeter comprised of CsI(Tl) crystals (ECL), all located inside a superconducting solenoid coil that provides a 1.5~T magnetic field.
 Clean electron identification is obtained by combining the responses of the ECL, CDC, and ACC detectors, while muons are identified by CDC and resistive plate chambers in the instrumented iron flux-return located outside the coil.